phaserjs/phaser/README.md

 * Added extra checks to Sound.play to stop it throwing DOM Exception Error 11 if the `sound.readyState` wasn't set or the sound was invalid.
 Also wrapped `stop()`` call in a `try catch`.
 * Time.reset would incorrectly reset the `_started` property, now maps it to `Time.time` (thanks @XekeDeath #1467)
 * Fix floating point inaccuracy in Tween easing edge cases (thanks @jounii #1492)
-* Simplified call to updateTransform - unified and verified fix for #1424 #1502
 * Phaser.Signal was causing a CSP script-src violations in Cordova and Google Chrome Apps (thanks @elennaro #1494)
 * Added Events.onEnterBounds to the destroy method (thanks @legendary-mich #1497)